Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 ## Troubleshooting

-#### A new tab inside Ecwid Control Panel is not appearing
-You created an app and installed it on your test store, but the new tab is not appearing when you open your store.
-There are several possible reasons:

-**1. The application is misconfigured** to be displayed inside Control Panel.

-*How to check*

-See ["Set up your application"](https://developers.ecwid.com/api-documentation/building-a-native-app#set-up-your-application) and make sure you've provided those details to the Ecwid team.

-**2. The app doesn't have the `add_to_cp` access scope**.
-While creating an oauth URL, make sure it incudes the "add_to_cp" scope in the list of requested permissions.

-*How to check*

-Go to Ecwid Control Panel -> Apps -> My apps and check the permissions of your app provided by the store.
-If it misses the `add_to_cp` permission, contact Ecwid team to add it.

-**3. You're testing it in an Ecwid store which is on Free plan**.
-Ecwid API functionality including embedding apps is available on paid Ecwid plans only.
-Please upgrade your account.

-*How to check*

-Go to Ecwid Control Panel -> My Profile -> Billing and Plans and check your current plan status.

-If you need a store for testing and development only, Ecwid can provide a free upgrade for you.
-[Contact Ecwid team](/contact) with Store ID and app details to get it.

-#### The application tab appears in Ecwid Control Panel, but it doesn't load the app content
+### "Something went wrong" error

 You created an app and installed it on your test store.
-The new tab appears in your Control Panel but the new tab content is not loaded and displaing the "Something went wrong" error message instead.
+The new tab appears in your Control Panel.

+But the new tab content is not loaded and displaing the "Something went wrong" error message instead?
 Possible reasons:

-**1. The application in the tab is not initialized**.
+#### The application in the tab is not initialized

 To display your app, it must first be initialized via Ecwid JS SDK with a correct namespace.

 *How to check*

 Make sure you initialize the app in your code with the proper namespace using the `.init()` method of [Ecwid JS SDK](https://developers.ecwid.com/api-documentation/ecwid-javascript-sdk).

-**2. The iframe URL performs a redirect**.
+#### The iframe URL performs a redirect

 When loading application in Ecwid Control Panel, Ecwid checks for the iframe page to have the same address as specified in the application.

 *How to check*